 The problem with this configuration is that the supply V_1 becomes part of the input signal path.
 Unless the V_1 supply bus is very carefully configured and kept free of other signals, interference will be coupled into the input.
-Consider the circuit connected to a strip detector:

 Unless the connection points of the bypass capacitors from the FET source and the detector backplane are chosen carefully, interference will be introduced into the input signal loop.